diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 ## Defining routes, controllers and websocket connection

-The structure of the site is pretty simple, just a home page where the user will introduce his nickname and the room he want to join.
+The structure of the site is pretty simple, just a home page where the user will introduce his nickname and the room he wants to join.
 Once he submits the form he'll get redirected to the conversation page.
-For sake of simplicity we haven't added any authentication mechanism.
+For the sake of simplicity we haven't added any authentication mechanism.

 ```elixir